jonnor/datascience-master/dat390/presentation.md

 What is needed for good audio classification?

 * Volume independent
-* Robust against mixtures of other sounds
+* Robust to mixtures of other sounds
-* Handles (small) variations in frequency
+* Handles intra-class variations.
+Different birdsong
-* Can exploit frequency modulation
+* Can exploit frequency patterns
 * Can exploit temporal patterns

+::: notes

+Exact traits wanted is somewhat problem/sound dependent.

 * Compact.
 Little redundancy

-::: notes

-Exact traits wanted is somewhat problem/sound dependent.
+* Easy to learn from
+* Computationally cheap

 :::